Unreal Engine 4

 Unreal Engine 4 (UE4) is the fourth version of Unreal Engine developed by Epic Games.
-UE4 began development in 2003 and was released in March 2014, with the first game using UE4 being released in April 2014.
+UE4 began development in 2003 and was released in March 2014, with the first game using UE4 launching in April 2014.
 UE4 introduced support for physically based materials and a new visual programming language called "Blueprints".
-It was succeeded by Unreal Engine 5.
+It was succeeded by Unreal Engine 5 in 2022.

 History

-In August 2005, Mark Rein, the vice-president of Epic Games, revealed that Unreal Engine 4 had been in development for two years.
+In August 2005, Mark Rein, vice-president of Epic Games, revealed that Unreal Engine 4 had been in development for two years.
 "People don't realise this but we're already two years into development of Unreal Engine 4.
 It certainly doesn't have a full team yet, it's just one guy and you can probably guess who that guy is," he told C&VG.
-Speaking in an interview in early 2008, Tim Sweeney, founder of Epic Games, stated that he was basically the only person working on the engine, though he affirmed his research and development department would start to expand later that year, developing the engine in parallel with Unreal Engine 3.
+Speaking in an interview in early 2008, Tim Sweeney, the founder of Epic Games, stated that he was basically the only person working on the engine, though he affirmed his research and development department would start to expand later that year, developing the engine in parallel with Unreal Engine 3.
 "In some way, we resemble a hardware company with our generational development of technology.
 We are going to have a team developing Unreal Engine 3 for years to come and a team ramping up on Unreal Engine 4.
 And then, as the next-gen transition begins, we will be moving everybody to that.
 We actually are doing parallel development for multiple generations concurrently," he said.
 In 2011 Sweeney said he spends 60% of his day doing research work on Unreal Engine 4.

 In February 2012, Rein stated "people are going to be shocked later this year when they see Unreal Engine 4"; Epic unveiled UE4 to limited attendees at the 2012 Game Developers Conference, and a video of the engine being demonstrated by technical artist Alan Willard was released to the public on June 7, 2012, via GameTrailers TV.
 One of the major features planned for UE4 was real-time global illumination using voxel cone tracing, eliminating pre-computed lighting.
 However, this feature, called Sparse Voxel Octree Global Illumination (SVOGI) and showcased with the Elemental demo, was replaced with a similar but less computationally expensive algorithm due to performance concerns.